eggplanetio/collapse-files-in-github-prs/README.md

 ## Usage

 Click on `Extensions` then click on `Options` for this extension.
-Add a comma delimited list of file endings – it could be an extension (eg. '.snap') or simply a filename.
+Add a comma delimited list of file endings – it could be an extension (eg. `.snap`) or simply a filename.

 Then load up a PR and watch those files collapse.